evanmascitti/phd-thesis-proposal/01-Purpose-and-objectives.utf8.md

 These may be re-stated as formal objectives:

-**Objective 1.**

-:  Develop a laboratory method to pinpoint the two critical water contents for any infield soil:
+Objective 1.
+Develop a laboratory method to pinpoint each of the two critical water contents for any infield soil:
     a) the transition from a cleat-in/cleat-out yield mode to chip-forming or clod-forming failure
     b) the threshold at which the soil cannot provide adequate resistance for safe playing conditions

-**Objective 2.**

-:  Demonstrate that the difference between 1(a) and 1(b) can be extended by systematically varying the components of a soil mixture.
+Objective 2.
+Demonstrate that the difference between 1(a) and 1(b) can be extended by systematically varying the components of a soil mixture.

 <!-- Objective 3.
 Determine the optimal means of predicting a soil's performance through laboratory testing. -->